Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Input Focus

 The concept of [**input focus**](https://en.wikipedia.org/wiki/Focus_(computing)) is important to understand.
 In Mousetrap (and GUIs in general), each widget has a hidden property that indicates whether the widget currently **holds focus**.
 If a widget holds focus, all its children hold focus as well.
-For example, if the focused widget is a `Box`, all widgets inside that box also hold focus.
+For example, if the focused widget is a `Box`, all widgets inside that box also hold focus, while the widget the box is contained within does not.

 **Only a widget holding focus can receive input events**.
 Which widget acquires focus is controlled by a somewhat complex heuristic, usually using things like which window is on top and where the user last interacted with the GUI.
 For most situations, this mechanism works very well and we don't have to worry about it much, in the rare cases we do, we can control the focus directly.

 ### Preventing Focus

 Only `focusable` widgets can hold focus.
 We can make a widget focusable by calling [`set_is_focusable!`](@ref).
 Not all widgets are focusable by default.
-To know which are and are not focusable, we can use [`get_is_focusable`](@ref), or common sense: Any widget that has a way of interacting with it (such as a `Button`, `Entry`, `Scale`, `SpinButton` etc.) will be focusable by default.
+To know which are and are not focusable, we can use [`get_is_focusable`](@ref), or common sense: Any widget that has a way of interacting with it (such as a `Button`, `Entry`, `Scale`, `SpinButton`, etc.) will be focusable by default.
 Widgets that have no native way of interacting with them are not focusable, unless we specifically request them to be.
 This includes widgets like `Label`, `ImageDisplay`, `Separator`, etc.

 If a container widget has at least one focusable child, it itself is focusable.